My 100-year-old house had knob and tube wiring.

 If you are trying to figure it out yourself, the easiest way is go into the basement and look at the joists.
 Do you see the knobs and ceramic tubes like the pictures above and below?
 That's a good indication.

 In the picture below, take a look below the knob, and you will see how the tube is used.
-The aluminum electrical wire is threaded through the 2 x 4 and the tube insulates the wood from making contact with the wire.
+The copper electrical wire is threaded through the 2 x 4 and the tube insulates the wood from making contact with the wire.

 Rewiring the house was my number one priority when I purchased this house.
 I even ended up firing my first electrician because he didn't seem to feel it was as important as I did.

 I have a walk-up attic.
-One day, when I win the lottery, this is going to be a really fun hang out room.
+One day, when I win the lottery, this is going to be a really fun hang-out room.
 But not now.

 There was a rough wooden floor in the attic but it was removed so that the electricians could replace the wiring in the second story.
 I had the choice of taking down the second story ceiling or the attic floor.
 So the floor went.
 That's when we discovered that the insulation was not good and the wiring was touching it.